KHK Visiting Research Fellow 2018 & 2011

 Ana Echevarría teaches Medieval History in the Department of Medieval History and Palaeography at the Universidad Nacional de Educación a Distancia in Madrid, and in the Graduate Program in the same Department.
 She was previously a Visiting Assistant Professor in the International Spanish Program at Madrid of New York University.
-Before taking up these positions in 2000, she held a Postdoctoral Research Fellowship at UNED in Madrid from 1998 to 2000, and worked in several publishing companies.
-She has been awarded fellowships and grants from different institutions, to conduct research work at Edinburgh University, UCLA, Rice University, and libraries in several countries.
-Her most recent book, The City of the Three Mosques: Ávila and its Muslims in the Middle Ages (Reichert, in press), has been awarded the International Prize for Research on the Culture and History of Al-Andalus by the Al-Babtain Foundation (Kuwait).
+She has been awarded fellowships and grants from different institutions, to conduct research work at Edinburgh University, UCLA, Rice University, the KHK and the Cluster of Excellence Cultural Foundations of Social Integration, University of Constance.
+She has published The City of the Three Mosques: Ávila and its Muslims in the Middle Ages (Reichert, 2011), awarded the International Prize for Research on the Culture and History of Al-Andalus by the Al-Babtain Foundation (Kuwait).

 - Ph.D., History, University of Edinburgh, Scotland, UK, 1995

 - B.A., Medieval History, Universidad Complutense, Madrid, Spain, 1990

 Duration: September 2018

 Project: Dhimma: The Status of Protection in a Mediterranean and Asian Context